-Nursing department awarded $85k Champlin grant, will upgrade high-fidelity manikin in Sim Lab
+Nursing department awarded Champlin grant for high-fidelity manikin in sim lab

-With the funding, Salve Regina’s nursing department will purchase SimMan 3G Plus, known in the medical field as a high-fidelity manikin, on which students will practice their clinical skills in the University’s Nursing Simulation Lab in O’Hare Academic Building.
-The Sim Lab is already home to 10 such manikins, “patients” of all ages from newborns and toddlers to adults, including five high-fidelity, three medium-fidelity and two low-fidelity devices.
+With the funding, Salve Regina’s Department of Nursing will purchase SimMan 3G Plus, known in the medical field as a high-fidelity manikin, on which students will practice their clinical skills in the University’s nursing simulation lab in O’Hare Academic Building.
+The sim lab is already home to 10 such manikins, “patients” of all ages from newborns and toddlers to adults, including five high-fidelity, three medium-fidelity and two low-fidelity devices.

 The new SimMan 3G Plus is upgraded with many features not available in older 3G manikin models, including heightened realism and new learning bundles detailing a myriad of real-life medical scenarios.
 It will be capable of representing a diverse array of patients with interchangeable face skins, articulating limbs for improved clinical utility, and will allow for students to use real clinical devices to assess and monitor vital signs, heart sounds, breath sounds, administer medications, evaluate patient response to treatment and more.

-“As a teaching methodology, simulation training for students enhances critical thinking skills, strengthens clinical decision making, and provides vital experience in the practice of clinical procedures leading to improved patient safety and outcomes in the healthcare environment,” said Debra Cherubini, assistant professor and chair of Salve Regina’s nursing department.
+“As a teaching methodology, simulation training for students enhances critical thinking skills, strengthens clinical decision making, and provides vital experience in the practice of clinical procedures leading to improved patient safety and outcomes in the healthcare environment,” said Debra Cherubini, assistant professor and chair of the Department of Nursing.

-Changes in the National Council Licensure Examination (NCLEX), the national test to become a nurse, are placing an emphasis on evaluating critical thinking skills, so it’s also important to position Salve Regina’s updated and expanded Simulation Lab as a critical teaching tool to better prepare students for successful outcomes in taking the exam and securing their license to practice.
+Changes in the National Council Licensure Examination, the national test to become a nurse, are placing an emphasis on evaluating critical thinking skills, so it’s also important to position Salve Regina’s updated and expanded sim lab as a critical teaching tool to better prepare students for successful outcomes in taking the exam and securing their license to practice.

 The lab’s high-fidelity manikins have the technology to talk back to students, providing human-like responses during treatment, important feedback for students when practicing proper administration of medication dosages and setting intravenous fluid rates.